mattorb/Ale/README.md

     $ ale install createapp
     $ ale createapp helloworldwebapp
     $ ale gae start

+##Deploy to appengine
+    $ ale gae deploy
+###See what else you can do with appengine
+    $ ale gae
+        Available subcommands:
+        start         -- start the local dev_appserver
+        deploy        -- deploy to the hosted gae app dash          -- open the dashboard for the hosted gae app logs          -- open the dashboard (on logs tab) for hosted gae app data          -- open the dashboard (on data tab) for hosted gae app

 ##Linting Python files
     $ ale install pyflakes
     $ ale pyflakes